 Jet Set Radio (known as Jet Grind Radioin the NTSC U/C region) is a platforming/skating game released by Sega for the Sega Dreamcast in 2000.
-The game is centered around roller-bladingstreet gangs called Rudies, who battle for turf by spraying graffiti around the streets of Tokyo-to.
-Meanwhile, the Rudies are under attack by an evil corporate conglomerate which seeks to homogenize the city and whose leader seeks to take over the world.
+The game is centered around roller-bladingstreet gangs consisting of teens and young adults called Rudies, who battle for turf by spraying graffiti around the streets of Tokyo-to.
+Meanwhile, the Rudies's culture is under attack by an evil corporate conglomerate which seeks to homogenize the city and whose leader seeks to take over the world through demonic means.
 The game pioneered the use ofCel Shading to create cartoonish characters and backgrounds using 3D polygon graphics.
-The game is also remembered for its eclectic soundtrack.A sequel, Jet Set Radio Future, was later released for Xbox, though calling it a "Reformulated Game" might be more apt; save for the new levels, the game's characters and storyline are mostly unchanged, save some elements and backstories being different.
-Perhaps wary of Grind's lukewarm reception, developer Smilebit decided that the game played too slowly, and removed the joystick motion feature used for tagging graffiti.
-Rather than standing still while tagging, players in JSRF can simply skate on by, with no motions to input.
-There was also a much greater emphasis on grinding, adding a trick system to keep momentum going.Despite heavy promotion by Sega, the original Jet Set Radio met with poor sales and was never ported to other consoles.
-Microsoft bundled JSRF together with Sega GT 2002 and sold it as a console pack-in for the Xbox.
-Smilebit was scattered to the winds following the Sega-Sammy merger, later to be restructured into Sega's Sports R&D.Despite that, the games are still fondly remembered, and JSR is considered to be the defining game of the Dreamcast.
-The games have gotten plenty of love from the Sega Superstars crossover games, including All-Stars Racing, which features nothing but Future representation.The original Jet Set Radio was re-released in full HD on Xbox Live Arcade, Playstation Network, and PC in September 2012, though whether or not the re-release sold well enough to warrant future games has yet to be seen.Not to be confused with Jet Set Willy, an unrelated game.
+The game is also remembered for its eclectic soundtrack.A sequel, Jet Set Radio Future, was later released for Xbox, though calling it a "Reformulated Game" might be more apt; while many characters (and Tokyo itself) were drastically changed, elements were subtly changed, and it has a vague connection to the first game, the story is, at a glance, the same, with some added bits and details here and there.
+Perhaps wary of the first game's lukewarm reception, developer Smilebit decided that the game must have played too slowly, and removed the joystick motion feature used for tagging graffiti.
+Now, instead of standing still, all graffiti is tagged by holding the trigger while moving along the piece.
+In addition, more emphasis was put on characters' speed and momentum, and grinding is now significantly more important(and easy); levels have been designed to allow for more flowing grind combos, and a simple trick system allows you to keep yourself going on a rail.Despite heavy promotion first Sega, neither game sold that well.
+Microsoft bundled JSRF together with Sega GT 2002 and sold it as a console pack-in for the Xbox, but even that didn't help much.
+Smilebit was scattered to the winds following the Sega-Sammy merger, later to be restructured into Sega's Sports R&D, who have made the Mario & Sonic at the Olympic Games...games, and nothing else.Despite all that though, the games are still fondly remembered, with Jet Set Radio considered to be one of the Dreamcast's defining games, and Jet Set Radio Future being considered one of the Xbox's best exclusives.
+The games have gotten plenty of love from the Sega Superstars crossover games, including All-Stars Racing, which features nothing but Future representation.The original Jet Set Radio was re-released in full HD on Xbox Live Arcade, Playstation Network, and PC in September 2012, though whether or not the re-release sold well enough to warrant further games has yet to be seen.Not to be confused with Jet Set Willy, an unrelated game.

 The Jet Set Radio series contains the following tropes: